volume-trader/QuantowerKB/connections/connection-to-cqg-amp-futures/README.md

 ### How to start trading via AMP/CQG connection?

 Below there is the link where you can register a **demo account for 28 days** and try all the functionality of the platform at work.
-If you already have a live trading account, you can start your trading directly via Quantower.
+If you already have a live trading account, you can start your trading directly via VT-Terminal.

 {% embed url="https://vip.ampfutures.com/quantower-cqg" %}